|ICT Competency||Kdenlive Video editor is generic resource creation tool|

 - Tools to create, move, crop and delete video clips, audio clips, text clips and image clips.
 Configurable keyboard shortcuts and interface layouts.

 - A wide range of effects and transitions.
-Audio effects include normalization, phase and pitch shifting, limiting, volume adjustment, reverb and equalization filters as well as others.
+Audio effects including normalization, phase and pitch shifting, limiting, volume adjustment, reverb and equalization filters as well as others.
 Video effects include options for masking, blue-screen, distortions, rotations, colour tools, blurring, obscuring and others.

 - Ability to add custom effects and transitions.